Prabhat-190/fraud_detector-project/README.md

 FRAUD_SHIELD is a machine learning based fraud detection system that analyzes transaction details and predicts whether a transaction is likely to be fraudulent or legitimate.

-The goal of this project was not just to build a model, but to simulate a real-world fintech risk monitoring dashboard with a clean, professional UI and structured ML pipeline.
+The objective of this project was to simulate a real-world fintech risk monitoring dashboard using a structured ML pipeline and a professional user interface.

-It combines backend ML engineering with frontend user experience design.
+It combines:

+- Backend ML engineering
+- Data preprocessing & imbalance handling
+- Interactive Streamlit dashboard

 ---

 ## 🧠 How It Works

-The system follows a proper ML workflow:
+The system follows a complete ML workflow:

-1. Data cleaning and preprocessing
+- Data cleaning and preprocessing
-2. Handling missing values
+- Handling missing values
-3. Encoding categorical features
+- Encoding categorical features
-4. Scaling numerical features
+- Scaling numerical features
-5. Handling class imbalance using SMOTE
+- Handling class imbalance using **SMOTE**
-6. Training a Random Forest classifier
+- Training a **Random Forest classifier**
-7. Saving the full pipeline for real-time inference
+- Probability-based fraud scoring

-The complete preprocessing + model logic is bundled inside a single pipeline using `ImbPipeline`, ensuring consistent transformations during prediction.
+The entire preprocessing and modeling logic is bundled inside a single pipeline using `ImbPipeline`, ensuring consistent transformations during prediction.

 ---

-## ⚙ Model Details
+## ⚙️ Model Details

-- Algorithm: Random Forest Classifier
+- **Algorithm:** Random Forest Classifier
-- Class imbalance handled using SMOTE
+- **Imbalance Handling:** SMOTE (Synthetic Minority Oversampling)
-- Stratified train-test split
+- **Train/Test Split:** Stratified sampling
-- Probability-based risk scoring
+- **Output:** Fraud probability score
-- Threshold-based fraud detection
+- **Decision Logic:** Threshold-based classification

-The model outputs a fraud probability score, which is visualized in the dashboard as a risk index.
+The system outputs a fraud probability which is visualized as a risk index inside the dashboard.

 ---